lola-tech/handbook/content/index.md

 * The company is using a lot of resources to make this time possible.
 Please don’t let client-work spill over into this time, and please use the time responsibly to further your personal learning goals.
 * To help us understand what folk are focused on so that we can invest more in useful learning support, and to help us justify this considerable investment we’d like to log the activity.
-* Under special circumstances, when something very important and impossible to reschedule would block a team from joining the learning sessions on Thursday, that team (or just the people that are blocked in the team) has the option to choose to conduct the learning in a different day, but at the same hours: 1 - 3pm EST, during the same week.
+* Under special circumstances, when something important and impossible to reschedule blocks a team from joining the learning sessions on Thursday, those affected can conduct the learning at a different time.
 This needs to be agreed in the team and communicated in the learning official slack channel.

 #### Logging:

-* we will start small and just create a simple Google spreadsheet.
-In time, we will gather feedback and try to better understand the needs in order to plan an internal tool that will help us better organise our learning sessions.
+* We ask you to log your topic in a published Google spreadsheet.
+Over time, we will gather feedback and try to better understand the needs in order to plan an internal tool that will help us better organise our learning sessions.
 So, if you have ideas or just want to offer feedback, please step forward and help us.
-* the minimum log entry is what topic/activity you actually approached during the session.

 ## 👋 Hiring

 ### ⌛ Hiring Timeline

 The timeline for hiring process starts when the candidate sends us their CV.
 In the next 72 hours the candidate will be contacted either to be told that we're not going further or to schedule for a technical discussion.
-After that, in maximum 14 days the candidate will be informed if we’ll proceed with another discussion or the hiring process stops.
+After the technical discussion a candidate should not have to wait more than 14 days (absolute maximum) on an answer on whether to proceed.

 ### 👩‍❤️‍👩 Interview Guidelines